akayyali/Tasker/README.md

 # Tasker
-is an InMemory lighweight recurring Tasks scheduler. it allows you to :
+Is an In-Memory lighweight recurring Tasks scheduler. it allows you to :
 *Add
 *Remove